125K/INVISIBLE_Fork_Bomb_HID/README.md

-# Invisible Fork Bomb for Rubber Ducky, Arduino and WHID [Windows 7 and upper]
+# Invisible Fork Bomb for Rubber Ducky, Arduino, Malduino...
+[Windows 7 and upper]

 **V. 2.0:** The script creates and starts a vbs that executes exponentially cmd.exe without visible windows (Fork bomb -> Freezes the PC).